Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Material point method discretization

 Figure~\ref{fig:mpm-procedure} illustrates the MPM procedure during a given time (load) increment.
 The procedure may be divided into four stages, which can be briefly explained as follows: \begin{enumerate}[{Stage} 1.]\itemsep=0pt \item Map the state variables of material points (particles) to nodes in the background mesh. \item Solve discrete variational equations.
 The degrees of freedom are at the nodes, and the variational equations are integrated at the material points. \item Update the state variables of material points using solutions mapped from the nodes. \item Convect the material points according to the new variables.
 Reset the background grid if necessary. \end{enumerate}

-Here, Stage 2 is very similar to the standard FEM except that numerical integrations in the MPM are performed at material points---which move after each load step---instead of fixed Gauss quadrature points in the FEM.
+Here, Stage 2 is very similar to the standard FEM except that numerical integrations in the MPM are performed at material points, which move after each load step, instead of fixed quadrature points in the FEM.

 In Stages 1 and 3, which are new to the MPM, state variables are mapped between material points and nodes.
-For this mapping, we use the standard approach in the MPM, which can be briefly described as follows.
-For an arbitrary variable $f$, the mapping from material points to nodes is performed as
+For mapping an arbitrary variable $f$ from material points to nodes, the most widely used method in the MPM literature can be written as

-where subscripts $i$ and $mp$ are indices for nodes and material points, respectively, $n_{mp}$ is the number of material points in elements surrounding nodes, and $S_{i,mp}$ is the MPM's basis function associated with node $i$ evaluated at the position of material point $mp$.
-The basis functions are same as the standard FE shape functions in the original MPM, and they can be modified if desired.
+Here, subscripts $i$ and $mp$ are indices for nodes and material points, respectively, $n_{mp}$ is the number of material points in elements surrounding nodes, $m_{mp}$ is the mass of material point $mp$, and $S_{i,mp}$ is the MPM's basis function associated with node $i$ evaluated at the position of material point $mp$.
+The basis functions are the same as the standard finite element shape functions in the original MPM, and they can be modified if desired.
 Regardless, it is standard to use linear functions as the basis functions.
+The above mapping method, which is standard in the MPM literature, uses a lumped mass matrix $M_{i}$ in Eq.~\eqref{eq:map-from-particles-to-nodes}.
+However, Burgess \etal~\cite{Burgess1992} have shown that the use of the lumped mass matrix can lead to excessive numerical dissipation for a cyclic loading problem.
+They have proposed the following mapping method

-The mapping from nodes to material points is conducted similarly using the same basis functions
+where $M_{ij}$ is the so-called consistent mass matrix, with $i$ and $j$ denoting node indices and $n_{d}$ the number of nodes surrounding the material point.
+While this mapping improves accuracy for certain problems, it requires one to solve Eq.~\eqref{eq:map-from-particles-to-nodes-consistent} additionally.
+In this work, we use the standard mapping method~\eqref{eq:map-from-particles-to-nodes} by default, adopting the consistent mass method~\eqref{eq:map-from-particles-to-nodes-consistent} for cyclic loading problems only.
+The mapping from nodes to material points is conducted using the same basis functions

-with $n_{d}$ denoting the number of nodes surrounding the material point.
 More details of these MPM procedures are well described in the literature (see~\cite{Charlton2017,Sinaie2017,Zhang2017} for recent examples) so we shall focus on poromechanics-specific formulations in the following.

 To begin the discretization procedure, we develop the variational form of the governing equations.
 Let $\tensor{\eta}$ and $\psi$ denote the variations of $\tensor{u}$ and $p$, respectively.
 Then the variational form of the linear momentum balance in the current configuration can be developed as